 All roses need some attention going into winter, and there are many methods to provide winter protection.
 Horticulturists with Iowa State University Extension and Outreach offer suggestions for preparing roses for Iowa’s winter weather.

 The Human Sciences Extension and Outreach specialist and associate professor at Iowa State University has been selected to receive the North Central Region Excellence in Extension award.
 Greder will receive the award in Washington, D.C., on Saturday, Nov.
 9.

-A one-day “Beef Facilities Conference” will be held Nov.
+A one-day “Beef Facilities Conference” will be Nov.
 21 to share current research findings and discuss building management and cattle performance.
-The conference will be held at the Best Western Plus Ramkota Hotel and Conference Center in Sioux Falls, South Dakota.
+Early bird registration ends Nov.
+14. Early-bird registration is $40 per person.

 ISU Extension and Outreach and the Delaware County Soil and Water Conservation District are hosting a tour Nov.
 19 at the Paul Overman beef feedlot and the Wayne and Wade Brunsman dairy farms north of Dyersville.

 Historian, mentor and friend are some of the roles that today’s grandparents play.
 In November, learn about how important grandparents can be in the lives of their grandchildren in the Science of Parenting blog from Iowa State University Extension and Outreach.

 With about 90 million family caregivers in the United States, National Family Caregivers Month is recognizing the need for their service with the theme “now more than ever.”
 ISU Extension and Outreach provides resources to help caregivers thrive, not just survive.

 Iowa Learning Farms, along with Practical Farmers of Iowa, will host three Iowa cover crop field days in mid-November.
 The field days will focus on using cover crops to aid in the reduction of soil erosion and improving soil health as part of the Iowa Nutrient Reduction Strategy.